 From Formal to Casual Attire

 The traditional cruising image of guests dressed in glamorous gowns and tuxedos for formal dinners is becoming a thing of the past.
 As the cruise industry responds to the modern traveler’s preference for comfort and casual attire, formal nights disappear from many itineraries.
 That said, some cruises still uphold a certain level of decorum, especially in specialty restaurants, requiring guests to adhere to a ‘smart-casual’ dress code.
-Themed nights, which require specific attire like a white t-shirt for a ‘white hot party,’ continue to provide guests with a fun and interactive experience.
+Themed nights, which require specific attire like a white t-shirt for a ‘white hot party,’ continue to provide guests a fun and interactive experience.

 Transitioning Libraries